BearingPoint

 BearingPoint (parent company: BearingPoint Europe Holdings B.V.) is a multinational management and technology consulting firm headquartered in Amsterdam, Netherlands.
-It has operations in 24 countries with around 6,200 employees.
+It has operations in 26 countries with more than 6,200 employees.

 The firm originated from the consulting services operations of KPMG; they became a distinct business unit in 1997, and demerged entirely in 2000.
 After an IPO in 2001, the company was renamed BearingPoint Inc. in October 2002.

 In February 2009 the company's US unit filed for Chapter 11 bankruptcy.
 Parts of the business were sold to Deloitte, PwC, CSC, and Perot Systems.

 Following restructuring and a management buyout in August 2009, BearingPoint's continuing operations were organized as a Netherlands-based partnership.

 History

 November 1997 to October 2002 (KPMG Consulting)

 BearingPoint's origins lie in the consulting services operations of KPMG, which were established as a distinct business unit in 1997.
 KPMG had been providing consulting services to clients since its first contract with the US Navy prior to World War I. On 31 January 2000, KPMG formally spun off the consulting unit as KPMG Consulting, LLC.
 On 8 February 2001, the company went public on the NASDAQ market at $18 a share under the ticker "KCIN."

 Over the next year and a half, the company acquired some of KPMG's country consulting practices, plus country practices and hiring from Arthur Andersen’s business consulting unit.